pascalbenschopTU/VLLM_AnomalyRecognition/datasets_AR/README.md

 # Dataset setup
 Here you can place the datasets downloaded, convert them into temporal or other augmentations.

+For synthetic data, you can drop the `synthetic_reasoning_dataset` here.

 UCF-Crime can be downloaded from the official github: https://github.com/Xuange923/Surveillance-Video-Understanding Or from Kaggle: https://www.kaggle.com/datasets/odins0n/ucf-crime-dataset